daviddalpiaz/appliedstats/data-summary.md

 ## Plotting

-Now that we have some data to work with, and we have learned about the data at the most basic level, our next tasks is to visualize the data.
+Now that we have some data to work with, and we have learned about the data at the most basic level, our next task is to visualize the data.
 Often, a proper visualization can illuminate features of the data that can inform further analysis.

 We will look at four methods of visualizing data that we will use throughout the course: